-This chart shows calculations of buying power equivalence over time for $100 in 2000 (price index tracking began in 1635).
+This chart shows calculation of buying power equivalence, often referred to as "the value of a dollar" over time for $100 in 2000 (price index tracking began in 1635).

 According to the Bureau of Labor Statistics, each of these USD amounts below is equal in terms of what it could buy at the time:

 Inflation can vary widely by city, even within the United States.
 Here's how some cities fared in 2000 to 2019 (figures shown are purchasing power equivalents of $100):

 San Diego, California experienced the highest rate of inflation during the 19 years between 2000 and 2019 (4.00%).